lyfz-1/IEEF_shared/README.md

-## Dataset
+## 2 Dataset

 * In the **“data”** directory, we provide the training set in RQ1 used to train the Bi-LSTM classifier as well as the test set used for RQ1.

-* Due to the size of the HQ-dataset we collected, we shared it on Google Drive.
+* Due to the size of the HQCMD we collected, we shared it on Google Drive.
 Please see the following link:

 https://drive.google.com/drive/folders/1m64O3r_GEwbUfTnbmQzRXGWYCG46Eo7j?usp=sharing

-## Scripts
+## 3 Scripts

 In the **"code"** directory, we provide: